pathei-kosmos/kryfos/README.md

 npm install
 ```

 Note that for obvious security reasons the environment variables are not provided.
-You will have to create a file `".env"` at the root of the project with this content:
+You will have to create a file named `".env"` at the root of the project with this content:

 ```
 SECRET_KEY_SESSION = "your security key for sessions, a random sequence of 32 characters and numbers"